 First of all, let’s go over what digital badges are, and why they continue to grow in popularity.
 To state the obvious, digital badges are very similar to physical badges - e.g. that a boy scout might earn and put on their sleeve - except digital (and therefore accessible online).
 See the image below for examples of digital badges.

 The reason it’s important to point this out is because there is another type of digital credential that is also seeing increasing use: the digital certificate.
 This type of credential is essentially a digital copy of a traditional paper certificate, e.g. the degree transcript a university graduate receives.
-The use case for this type of credential is slightly different from their badge counterpart, as digital certificates typically present more data about the achievement, and therefore are used to give a deeper representation of the data associated with an achievement, such as the elements it comprises (for example, modules and grades) as shown in the image below.
+The use case for this type of credential is slightly different from their badge counterpart, as digital certificates typically present more data about the achievement, and therefore are used to give a deeper representation of the data associated with an achievement, such as the elements it comprises (for example, modules and grades)

 The appeal to digital badges, on the other hand, largely resides in the value users gain from their more effective sharing and embeddability.
 Essentially, as digital badges are purely small, symbolic representations of achievements, they can be more easily embedded across platforms in places such as social media profiles and email signatures, as shown below.